 The entry-format in the sample entry for the SRTCP reception hint tracks is 'stcp'.

-In 10.8.1, change the following:
+Replace 10.8.1 with the following:

-A dependent random access point (DRAP) sample is a sample after which all samples in decoding order can be correctly decoded if the closest initial sample preceding the DRAP sample is available for reference.

-to the following (adding "and in output order"):

-A dependent random access point (DRAP) sample is a sample after which all samples in decoding order and in output order can be correctly decoded if the closest initial sample preceding the DRAP sample is available for reference.
+A dependent random access point (DRAP) sample is a sample after which all samples in decoding order and in output order can be correctly decoded if the closest SAP sample of type 1, 2, or 3 preceding the DRAP sample is available for reference.

-In 10.8.1, change the following:

-The DRAP sample and all samples following the DRAP sample in output order can be correctly decoded when starting decoding at the DRAP sample after having decoded the closest preceding SAP sample of type 1, 2 or 3 marked as such by being a Sync sample or by the SAP sample group.

-to the following (adding "in decoding order and"):

-The DRAP sample and all samples following the DRAP sample in decoding order and in output order can be correctly decoded when starting decoding at the DRAP sample after having decoded the closest preceding SAP sample of type 1, 2 or 3 marked as such by being a Sync sample or by the SAP sample group.
+NOTE 1 The closest SAP sample can be a Sync sample or marked by the SAP sample group.

-In 10.8.1, change the following:

-NOTE DRAP samples can only be used in combination with SAP samples of type 1, 2 and 3.
-This is in order to enable the functionality of creating a decodable sequence of samples by concatenating the preceding SAP sample with the DRAP sample and the samples following the DRAP sample in output order

-to the following (adding " in decoding order and", and adding period '.' at the end of the sentence):

-NOTE DRAP samples can only be used in combination with SAP samples of type 1, 2 and 3.
+NOTE 2 DRAP samples can only be used in combination with SAP samples of type 1, 2 and 3.
 This is in order to enable the functionality of creating a decodable sequence of samples by concatenating the preceding SAP sample with the DRAP sample and the samples following the DRAP sample in decoding order and in output order.

 Add new subclause 10.11